8 stunning Cotswold stately homes to visit this Christmas

-Charlcote Park looks even prettier when adorned with festive decorations, a laid Christmas dining table and plenty of presents at the bottom of the Christmas tree.
-Unfortunately Father Christmas is fully booked this year but there’s still plenty of festive activities to enjoy throughout December.
+Charlecote Park looks even prettier when adorned with festive decorations, a fully laid Christmas dining table and plenty of presents at the bottom of the Christmas tree.
+Book ahead to enjoy Charlecote Park’s first ever traditional carol service taking place in St Leonard’s Church.

 The statuesque Lodge Park, built by John ‘Crump’ Dutton in the 17th century, and Sherborne Estate, boasting an array of fauna that visitors regularly meet around the grounds, is a glorious spot to explore this Christmas.

-Gather your loved ones, wrap up warm and soak in the stunning architecture and gorgeous landscape, embracing the crisp, winter air.
+Although the Lodge Park closes for winter, gather your loved ones, wrap up warm and soak in the stunning architecture and gorgeous landscape of the Estate, embracing the crisp, winter air.

-You may even spot deer running round the countryside.
+You may even spot deer running through the countryside.